 What is a REIT?

-Real estate investment trusts (REITs) are companies that own, operate, or finance real estate—like apartment buildings, shopping centers, offices, data centers, and more—but in many cases with shares that trade on exchanges, like stock.
-When you buy a stock, you become a partial owner in the underlying company.
+REITs are companies that own, operate, or finance real estate—like apartment buildings, shopping centers, offices, data centers, and more—but in many cases with shares that trade on exchanges, like stock.1 When you buy a stock, you become a partial owner in the underlying company.
 Similarly, when you buy a share of a REIT, you become a partial owner of the REIT’s underlying properties.

 How does a REIT work?

-A REIT raises money from many individual investors.
-The REIT then uses that money to build and manage a portfolio of real estate investments.
-This could mean buying properties, which it then leases out to tenants, or it could mean investing in financial assets like mortgages.
-The REIT collects rent from its tenants or receives payments on the mortgages it holds.
-It then generally distributes its earnings to shareholders.
+A REIT raises money from many individual investors, and uses that money to build and manage a portfolio of real estate investments.
+This could mean buying properties to lease to tenants or invest in financial assets like mortgages.
+The REIT collects rent from its tenants or receives payments on the mortgages it holds, and it generally distributes its earnings to shareholders.

 Because of their focus on paying out relatively high ongoing dividends, REITs are often popular among investors who seek to earn steady income from their investments.
-That said, it’s important to be aware that those dividends aren’t guaranteed, and a REIT can always reduce its dividend payments.
+However, it’s important to be aware that dividends aren’t guaranteed, and a REIT can always reduce its dividend payments.

 Types of REITs

-Equity: Equity REITs buy and operate properties—leasing them out to tenants and collecting the rent.
+Equity: Buy and operate properties—leasing them out to tenants and collecting the rent.
 Equity REITs can specialize in particular niches of the real estate market, like warehouses, infrastructure, data centers, and more.

-Mortgage: Mortgage REITs use investor funds to finance mortgages—collecting mortgage payments from borrowers and earning income via interest.
+Mortgage: Use investor funds to finance mortgages—collecting mortgage payments from borrowers and earning income via interest.
 Mortgage REITs could also buy mortgage-backed securities.

-Hybrid: Hybrid REITs invest in a mix of real estate properties and mortgages.
+Hybrid: Invest in a mix of real estate properties and mortgages.

-Publicly traded: Publicly traded REITs are regulated by the Securities and Exchange Commission (SEC) and are listed on major stock exchanges like the New York Stock Exchange (NYSE) or Nasdaq.
-It is generally easy to buy and sell these REITs, and to look up key information about the companies.
+Publicly traded: Regulated by the Securities and Exchange Commission (SEC) and are listed on major stock exchanges like the New York Stock Exchange (NYSE) or Nasdaq.
+It's generally easy to buy and sell these REITs, and to look up key information about the companies.

-Public non-traded: Public non-traded REITs are also regulated by the SEC but do not trade on major exchanges.
+Public non-traded: Regulated by the SEC, but do not trade on major exchanges.
 Non-traded REITs can generally only be purchased through certain brokers, and they can be more difficult to sell.

-Private: A private REIT is not regulated by the SEC and does not trade on major exchanges.
+Private: Not regulated by the SEC and does not trade on major exchanges.
 Generally, only institutions and high-net-worth investors can invest in private REITs.

 Potential advantages of publicly traded REITs